Red Foil Root Beer

 Watching television in the 70s and 80s meant being inundated with commercials for soft drinks, toys, and breakfast cereals among many other things.
 Some of you probably have the same jingles embedded into your minds as I do.
 It was the late 70s when my family went to a nearby A&W Root Beer stand where they served the food on a tray with hooks that latched over your car window.
 Thus began my love for root beer.

 Decades later, I can still recall the pleasant smell of the food and the taste of my first root beer.
 While I rarely drink soft drinks anymore, I like to have the occasional root beer, especially for New Year’s Eve.
-Cincinnati is home to The Root Beer Stand, originally an old A&W. They make their own root beer, serve coneys and more, and used to have a large collection of ball caps hanging from the ceiling.
-Root Beer fans in Cincinnati are also lucky enough to have Jungle Jim’s International Market where they stock an entire wall of various root beers and other specialty sodas from all over the place.
+Cincinnati is home to The Root Beer Stand, originally an old A&W. They make their own root beer, serve coneys and more, and have a large collection of ball caps hanging from the ceiling.
+Root Beer fans in Cincinnati are also lucky enough to have Jungle Jim’s International Market where they stock an entire wall of various root beers and other specialty sodas from all over the galaxy.

 At the top of my list is Point Premium Root Beer from the Stevens Point Brewery up in Wisconsin.
 I’ve had way over 100 different kinds of root beer, which brings me to the point of this post.
 While traveling (occupational hazard of being a musician on the road) through New Mexico, I stopped somewhere along the way, probably for a snack and/or a drink, and a label with striking artwork jumped out at me from the other products.
 “Red Foil Root Beer, that’s a new one!”
 I thought to myself.
 I looked at the ingredients to make sure there wasn’t any caffeine, noted that it used honey, and made my purchase.
 Much to my surprise, it turned out to be one of the best root beers I have ever tasted!
 Unfortunately, it would be the first, and last time I experienced Red Foil Root Beer.
 As it turns out, Red Foil Root Beer was made by Brad Krauss at Abbey Brewing Company, which is located in the Our Lady of Guadalupe Trappist Abbey in the Chama River Wilderness Area near Abiquiú, New Mexico.
 Say that ten times fast!